|The Knot Formation in j-space|

 We consider an exact source represented by an infinite information space where a string is formed of the measurements made by an observer of finite capacity, who is trying to determine the nature of the source.
 In such case the entropy of the system will be continuously increasing and process as being measured, will be irreversible.
 However since the observer has a finite capacity, the process as being measured is reversible but only within a quantum 'h', defined by the observer's resources or its environment.
 (Please note that ‘h’ is defined as a quantum for illustrative purposes only and it does not represent Planck’s constant.)

 Let us discuss, how prime knots will be formed in such space and how they will be represented algebraically.
-Instead of evaluating the projection of the trefoil knot and then writing polynomial using Skein relationship, the progress of measured information I, in a discrete measurement space along the time-axis, is considered.
+Instead of evaluating the projection of the trefoil knot and then writing polynomial using Skein relationship, the progress of measured information I in a discrete measurement space along the time-axis, is considered.
 It can be described as in Eqn.
 1,

 In Equation 1, q is a natural number (q = 1, 2, 3 ...), I(t=0) represents the information available for the initial state (t = 0), and I(t = 0+) represents the information available at a later instant, (t = 0+).
 A knot is formed when an observer cannot measure a state in a single measurement (single measurement represents zero entropy as loge1 = 0).
-In that case more than one measurement is needed and the entropy comes into the picture.
+In this case more than one measurement is needed and the entropy comes into the picture.
 We consider large q values where a statistical phenomenon is established.
 In that case Eqn.
 1, is modified to,

 We postulate, that a knot is formed and a polynomial is created, only when a measurement is made by a macroscopic observer ObsM.
 A finite capacity observer (v << c) is always in a discrete measurement space.
 If a state is below the observer's capacity threshold we define it as ɛ, where ɛ represents an indeterminate state for a finite capacity observer.
 The knot formation in a discrete measurement space is shown in Fig. 1.